-- 1 Xcyte Therapies, Inc. is offering 2,600,000 shares of 6% convertible exchangeable preferred stock, which is referred to in this prospectus as "convertible preferred stock." - 1 Dividends will be cumulative from the date of original issue at the annual rate of 6% of the liquidation preference of the convertible preferred stock, payable quarterly on the first day of February, May, August and November, commencing February 1, 2005.
-Any dividends must be declared by our board of directors and must come from funds that are legally available for dividend payments. - You may convert each share of the convertible preferred stock into approximately 4.2553 shares of our common stock based on the initial conversion price of \$2.35, subject to certain adjustments. - 1 We may elect to automatically convert the convertible preferred stock into our common stock if the closing price of our common stock has exceeded \$3.53 which is 150% of the conversion price of the convertible preferred stock, for at least 20 trading days during any 30-day trading period, ending within five trading days prior to notice of automatic conversion. - I If we elect to automatically convert, or you elect to voluntarily convert, some or all of the convertible preferred stock into our common stock prior to November 3, 2007, we will make an additional payment on the convertible preferred stock equal to the aggregate amount of dividends that would have been payable on the convertible preferred stock through and including November 3, 2007, less any dividends already paid on the convertible preferred stock.
+- Xcyte Therapies, Inc. is offering 1,500,000 shares of % convertible exchangeable preferred stock, which is referred to in this prospectus as "convertible preferred stock." - Dividends will be cumulative from the date of original issue at the annual rate of % of the liquidation preference of the convertible preferred stock, payable quarterly on the day of , , , , and , commencing , 2005.
+Any dividends must be declared by our board of directors and must come from funds that are legally available for dividend payments. - · You may convert each share of the convertible preferred stock into shares of our common stock based on the initial conversion price of \$, subject to certain adjustments. - We may elect to automatically convert the convertible preferred stock into our common stock if the closing price of our common stock has exceeded \$, which is 150% of the conversion price of the convertible preferred stock, for at least 20 trading days during any 30day trading period, ending within five trading days prior to notice of automatic conversion. - If we elect to automatically convert, or you elect to voluntarily convert, some or all of the convertible preferred stock into our common stock prior to , 2007, we will make an additional payment on the convertible preferred stock equal to the aggregate amount of dividends that would have been payable on the convertible preferred stock through and including , 2007, less any dividends already paid on the convertible preferred stock.

-- We may elect to redeem the convertible preferred stock on or after November 6, 2007 on the terms described in this prospectus. - At our option, we may exchange the convertible preferred stock in whole, but not in part, on any dividend payment date beginning on November 1, 2005 for our 6% convertible subordinated debentures.
+- · We may elect to redeem the convertible preferred stock after described in this prospectus. - At our option, we may exchange the convertible preferred stock in whole, but not in part, on any dividend payment date beginning on , 2005 for our % convertible subordinated debentures.
 If we elect to exchange the convertible preferred stock for debentures, the exchange rate will be \$10 principal amount of debentures for each share of the convertible preferred stock.
 The debentures, if issued upon exchange of the convertible preferred stock, will mature 25 years after the exchange date and will have terms substantially similar to those of the preferred stock. - The convertible preferred stock has no maturity date and no voting rights prior to conversion into common stock, except under limited circumstances. - Shares of our common stock are listed on the Nasdaq National Market under the symbol "XCYT."
-The last reported sale price of our common shares on October 28, 2004 was \$2.00 per share.
-The convertible preferred stock has been approved for quotation on the Nasdaq National Market under the symbol "XCYTP."
+The last reported sale price of our common shares on October 6, 2004 was \$3.40 per share.
+We will make an application to list the convertible preferred stock on the Nasdaq National Market under the symbol "XCYTP."